How To Get Six Pack Abs – a Simple 3 Step Formula

 1. Build Up The Abdominal Muscles

 Contrary to popular belief, the best way to build up your abdominal muscles is NOT by doing hundreds of sit-ups or crunches every day.
 The main role of the abdominals is to brace the body, so doing exercises like deadlifts (especially sumo deadlifts), squats and military presses serve to build the abs better than most things.
 When you do these exercises focus your mind on contracting your abs really hard.
 If you’re not used to doing this you’ll probably find you’ll be quite sore the next day.

 Basic exercises like the above will serve to build and strengthen your abs very effectively, but you can also do an isolation exercise or two at the end of your workout once or twice per week if you wish.
 A couple of excellent choices are ab wheel rollouts and hanging leg raises.
-For more information on these see my article on bodyweight exercises.

 2. Do Effective Cardio To Burn Off The Fat